 By taking a few moments to make sure that you have all these simple tips in place, your site should begin to climb in the rankings and attract more traffic.
 The more people who see your site, the better chance they have of connecting with you.
 That’s what it’s all about, making connections to increase the visiblity of your cause.
 If you need any help implementing these tips, please comment on the blog below and someone on our team will contact you.
 (PS: Don’t worry about the cost, we work with nonprofits free of charge.)

-Here are a few of the great nonprofits we work with:
+Here are a few of the great nonprofits we have worked with: